Cord factor: Host responses and cytokines

 When macrophages are activated by cord factor, they can arrange into granulomas around M. tuberculosis cells.
 Activated macrophages and neutrophils also cause an increase in vascular endothelial growth factor (VEGF), which is important for angiogenesis, a step in granuloma formation.
 The granulomas can be formed either with or without T-cells, indicating that they can be foreign-body-type or hypersensitivity-type.
 This means cord factor can stimulate a response by acting as a foreign molecule or by causing harmful reactions from the immune system if the host is already immunized.
 Thus, cord factor can act as a nonspecific irritant or a T-cell dependent antigen.
 Granulomas enclose M. tuberculosis cells to halt the bacteria from spreading, but they also allow the bacteria to remain in the host.
 From there, the tissue can become damaged and the disease can transmit further with cord factor.
 Alternatively, the activated macrophages can kill the M. tuberculosis cells through reactive nitrogen intermediates to remove the infection.

 Besides inducing granuloma formation, activated macrophages that result from IL-12 and IFN-γ are able to limit tumor growth.
-Furthermore, cord factor's production of TNF-α, also known as cachectin, is also able to induce cachexia, or loss of weight, within hosts.
+Furthermore, cord factor's stimulation of TNF-α production, also known as cachectin, is also able to induce cachexia, or loss of weight, within hosts.
 Cord factor also increases NADase activity in the host, and thus it lowers NAD; enzymes that require NAD decrease in activity accordingly.
 Cord factor is thus able to obstruct oxidative phosphorylation and the electron transport chain in mitochondrial membranes.
 In mice, cord factor has shown to cause atrophy in the thymus through apoptosis; similarly in rabbits, atrophy of the thymus and spleen occurred.
 This atrophy occurs in conjunction with granuloma formation, and if granuloma formation is disturbed, so is the progression of atrophy.